Indian Premier League: Slow over rates

 Field umpires sometimes penalize teams by restricting them to having only four fielders outside the 30-yard area, or match referees penalize captains and team members by reducing their match fees, but these measures have not solved the problem.
 Games often run at a slow speed and finish late.
 During the 2024 season, Rishabh Pant, captain of Delhi Capitals, and Shubman Gill of Gujarat Titans were fined ₹12 lakhs each for their teams' slow over rates during matches against Chennai Super Kings.
 Millions of viewers feel that IPL matches should be fast-paced.

-Negative impact on international cricket

-Former India captain Kapil Dev claimed that there was an increasing risk of injury to Indian players from playing in the IPL.
-He felt that some players avoided the national team's matches but appeared in all of their IPL fixtures.

 Security issues

-During the 2009 season, the then UPA Government refused to provide security by the Indian paramilitary forces, due to the 2009 general elections, further complicated by the attack on Sri Lankan cricket team in Pakistan on 3 March 2009.
-As a result of this, the BCCI shifted the season to South Africa.

-A similar situation occurred during the 2014 season due to the 2014 general elections, as then Home Minister Sushil Kumar Shinde declined to provide security.
-However, due to different schedule, the tournament was jointly hosted by India and the United Arab Emirates, and the opening 20 matches were held in the UAE at three different stadiums in Abu Dhabi, Dubai and Sharjah, with the tournament returning back to India on 2 May 2014.
+Ahead of the 2009 season, the Indian government declined to provide security for the IPL, citing that central security forces would be engaged in the general elections.
+As a result, the BCCI shifted the season to South Africa.
+A similar decision by the Indian government in 2014, when the IPL again coincided with the general elections, led to the opening 20 matches being held in the United Arab Emirates, with the tournament returning to India on 2 May 2014.

-On 9 May 2025, the 2025 season was suspended for one week caused by the India-Pakistan conflict, which resulted from the Pahalgam terrorist attack.
-The decision was taken by the IPL Governing Council after consulting all the relevant stakeholders.
-The geopolitical tensions caused by the conflict led to closure of several airports in North India, following which the Indian Railways organized special Vande Bharat Express trains for players, support staff, commentators, production crew members, and operations staff on the request of the BCCI.
+On 9 May 2025, the 2025 season was suspended for one week during the India-Pakistan conflict.
+As several airports in North India were closed, the Indian Railways organized special Vande Bharat Express trains for players, support staff, commentators, production crew members, and operations staff on the request of the BCCI.